 Medical professionals and volunteers are not immune to having a bad day.
 Everyone experiences moments of being annoyed or tired, for example, especially when multiple things simultaneously go differently than planned.

 Before you are under such pressure is a great time to think about what strategies you might employ.
 Think of it like a tool in your self-care kit.
-One way to do this is that when discouraging thoughts enter your mind, immediately evict them with opposing thoughts of what is pure and what is lovely.
+One way to do this is that when ugly thoughts enter your mind, immediately evict them with opposing thoughts of what is pure and what is lovely.

 For example, if you are working and suddenly find yourself concerned about how long it is taking to receive your passport in the mail, think about how wonderful it will be to present your new passport to the ticket agent one day.
 Think of the smiling face of a patient who has just received a good report.
 Consider the people in a community washing their hands in clean new water.
 There is so much good news to take note of each day!